2022 Stock Car Pro Series: Calendar

+The season started on 13 February and ended on 11 December, both at Interlagos Circuit.

 Teams and drivers

 Team changes

 The field expanded from 32 to 34 cars.
 Both Crown Racing and RKL Competições added one more car.

 Blau Motorsport/TMG Racing and A.Mattheis Vogel Motorsport replace their previous Cruze model with a Toyota Corolla.

 After dropping out of the 2021 championship at mid-season, MX Piquet Sports did not return.
-After taking command of the team last season, Scuderia CJ still at the championship.
+After taking command of the team last season, Scuderia CJ is still in the championship.

 Driver Changes

 Nelson Piquet Jr. moved to TMG Racing to replace Christian Hahn, having raced some events with his own team in 2021.
 After his debut in 2021, Hahn did not return this season.

 2021 GT4 Endurance Brasil champion Andre Moraes Junior made his debut with Hot Car New Generation at selected events replacing Tuca Antoniazi due to personal commitments.

 Rodrigo Baptista made his debut in the series with Crown Racing replacing Beto Monteiro who moved to Scuderia CJ.

 2021 Stock Light champion Felipe Baptista made his debut with KTF Sports.
 Pedro Cardoso, who competed with Stock Light last season moved to Crown Racing.

 Matias Rossi left Full Time Sports to replace Guga Lima at A. Mattheis Vogel Motorsport.
 He was replaced by Gianluca Petecof who competed in selected events.